 - 7 cloves of garlic

-- Remove the chicken and transfer into the plate.
+- Remove the half-cooked potatoes.
+Transfer into the plate.
 Set aside

 - Serve with white rice or any rice, and vegetable side dishes.